War in Darfur: 2007

 According to the Save Darfur Coalition, New Mexico Governor Bill Richardson and al-Bashir agreed to a cease-fire whereby the Sudanese "government and rebel groups will cease hostilities for a period of 60 days while they work towards a lasting peace."
 In addition, the Save Darfur press release stated that the agreement "included a number of concessions to improve humanitarian aid and media access to Darfur."
-Despite the formality of a ceasefire there have been further media reports of killings and other violence.
-On Sunday 15 April 2007, African Union peacekeepers were targeted and killed.
+Despite the formality of a ceasefire there were further media reports of killings and other violence.
+On 15 April 2007, African Union peacekeepers were targeted and killed.
 The New York Times reported that "a confidential United Nations report says the government of Sudan is flying arms and heavy military equipment into Darfur in violation of Security Council resolutions and painting Sudanese military planes white to disguise them as United Nations or African Union aircraft."

-On 28 February Sudan's humanitarian affairs minister, Ahmed Haroun, and a Janjaweed militia leader, Ali Kushayb, were charged by the International Criminal Court with 51 counts of war crimes and crimes against humanity.
-Ahmed Haroun said he "did not feel guilty," his conscience was clear, and that he was ready to defend himself.
+On 28 February, Sudan's humanitarian affairs minister, Ahmed Haroun, and Janjaweed militia leader, Ali Kushayb, were charged by the International Criminal Court with 51 counts of war crimes and crimes against humanity.
+Ahmed Haroun said he "did not feel guilty", his conscience was clear, and that he was ready to defend himself.

-On 31 March Janjaweed militiamen killed up to 400 people in the eastern border region of Chad near Sudan.
+On 31 March, Janjaweed militiamen killed 200 to 400 people in the eastern border region of Chad near Sudan.
 The border villages of Tiero and Marena were encircled and then fired upon.
 The women were robbed and the men shot according to the UNHCR.
 Many of those who survived the initial attack, ended up dying due to exhaustion and dehydration, often while fleeing.
 On 14 April 2007, more attacks were reported by the UNHCR in Tiero and Marena.

-On 18 April President Bush gave a speech at the US Holocaust Memorial Museum criticizing the Sudanese government and threatened further sanctions if the situation did not improve.
+On 18 April President George W. Bush gave a speech at the United States Holocaust Memorial Museum criticizing the Sudanese government and threatened further sanctions if the situation did not improve.